google/deepconsensus/docs/quick_start.md

 This covers the following stages:
-1. Running [pbccs] with the `--all` option to output all reads (it is possible to use DeepConsensus from existing pbccs reasd, but yield will be higher when including all reads)
+1. Running [pbccs] with the `--all` option to output all reads (it is possible to use DeepConsensus from existing pbccs reads, but yield will be higher when including all reads)
 2. Aligning subreads to the pbccs consensus with [actc]
 3. Running DeepConsensus using one of two options (with pip or using Docker)